gahssi/gahssi.github.io/index.md

 # Hello!

 My name is Alexander, and welcome to my corner on the internet.
-Here you will find stuff about me, my studies, some resources I've collected to help break into cybersecurity, and my interests & hobbies.
+Here you will find stuff about me, my interests and hobbies, my studies, and some resources I've collated to help me and others break into cybersecurity.

 I'm a postgraduate student pursuing a Diploma in Industrial Network Cybersecurity at [BCIT](https://www.bcit.ca/).
 Outside of school I'm involved in the [ISACA Vancouver](https://engage.isaca.org/vancouverchapter/home) mentorship program and the [UBC CTF team](https://maplebacon.org/).

-I hope to freshen up my frontend development skills and play around with web design as I continue to flesh out my site.
-Speaking of skills, check out my [CV](cv) for more details.
+Besides that, this site is a nice hobby project for me to dust off my frontend development skills and play around with web design.
+Speaking of skills, feel welcome to check out my [CV](cv).

 ## Contacts